 • PK-11A, 12, 13 and PN-11 extension rings.

 However, because these are cpu lenses, they will meter-couple and can be operated from the control dial(s).
-Remember to lock them at their minimum aperture (typically f/22) to avoid getting a fEE error.
+Remember to block D-type lenses (with aperture ring) at their smallest aperture – typically f/22 – to avoid getting a fEE error.

-To find out exactly what usability a particular lens has on your camera, I'd strongly suggest you consult your camera’s manual, because quite a few lenses and accessories have their specific limitations.
+To find out exactly what usability a particular lens has on your camera, I'd strongly suggest you consult your camera manual, because more than a few lenses and accessories have their specific limitations.

 Still, as a rule of thumb, the following:

-When used in combination with accessories (teleconverters, extension rings, bellows, etc.), the combined f/max. ought not to exceed f/5.6, either.
+When a lens is used in combination with an accessory (bellows, extension rings, tele converter, etc.) the combined f/max. should not exceed f/5.6 (f/8), either.

 Compatibility and functionality.

-AI, AI-S & E-series MF Nikkors can be mounted and used with either aperture priority or manual, center weighted, auto exposure metering.
+AI, AI-S, AI-P & E-series MF Nikkors can be mounted and used with either aperture priority or manual, center weighted, auto exposure metering.

 Aperture is not indicated in the viewfinder and/or control panels (F- -), lens data (lens description, max. aperture, selected f-stop, focal length) is not included in Exif.

-AI, AI-S & E-series MF Nikkors can be mounted and used with either aperture priority or manual, center weighted, auto exposure metering.
+AI, AI-S, AI-P & E-series MF Nikkors can be mounted and used in either aperture priority or manual mode, with center weighted, auto exposure metering.

-Once the user includes lens data (max. aperture, (min.) focal length) in the camera’s lens database, the selected f-stop will be indicated in the viewfinder, control panel(s) and aperture priority auto exposure with matrix metering becomes available.
+Once the user includes lens data (max. aperture, [min.] focal length) in the camera’s lens database, the selected f-stop will be indicated in the viewfinder, control panel(s) and aperture priority auto exposure with color matrix metering becomes available.

 Lens data (lens description, max. aperture, selected f-stop, focal length, etc.) is included in Exif.

-The camera's lens database can be accessed through the Shooting Menu > Non-CPU lens data, or - alternatively - assigning the FN button to this function (D200: CSM f4: assign func. button > lens data), in which case the focal length and f/number are set with the main and secondary control dials.
+The camera's lens database can be accessed through the Shooting Menu > Non-CPU lens data, or – alternatively – assigning the FN button to this function (D200, CSM f4; D7100, CSM f2: assign func. button > lens data), in which case the focal length and f/number are set with the main and secondary control dials.

-With exception of the D600 and D7K series, all mentioned cameras automatically select A-mode when a non-CPU lens is attached; on the the D600 and D7000 A- or M-mode must be set manually, or the camera will not fire.
+All mentioned cameras automatically select A-mode when a non-CPU lens is attached, with exception of the D600 and D7000 series, where A- or M-mode must be set manually.
+Else the camera will refuse to fire.

-AI, AI-S & E-series MF Nikkors can be mounted and used in Manual mode only (you must set the Mode Dial to M), the exposure meter does not work.
+AI, AI-S, AI-P & E-series MF Nikkors can be mounted and used in Manual mode only (you must set the Mode Dial to M), the exposure meter does not work.

 If the camera is not set to M-mode, it will not fire and show a blinking F-- symbol in the viewfinder and/or control panel(s)